ON THIS PAGE

 When it comes to space telescopes, bigger is definitely better.
 Astronomers call it angular resolution, which simply means that the bigger the telescope’s mirror, the more separation between a star and its planets the telescope can resolve, making the planets easier to see.
 And capturing an image of an Earth-like planet, complete with continents, clouds, and oceans, is highly unlikely with ground-based telescopes.
 The mirage-like dance of air molecules in our atmosphere prevents earthbound observers from seeing a stable-enough image.

 But launching a giant, single mirror into space is also an unlikely proposition.
 Instead, a network of mirror segments would be packed tightly into a rocket payload, designed to unfold into a large disk-shaped array that looks something like a honeycomb.
-The James Webb Telescope, to be launched as soon as 2018, uses this design.
+The James Webb Telescope, to be launched in 2021, uses this design.

 Another option, perhaps to be considered by astronomers in decades ahead, is to launch multiple telescopes that would link up via remote communication into lockstep formation.
 One version involves “nulling interferometry”: the telescopes gather light from a star and use the multiple signals to cancel each other out, causing the star to wink out and leaving its hidden planets visible.

 The incredible precision needed for such advances make them a daunting technological challenge.
-Of course, that was once said about NASA’s Kepler Space Telescope, which searches for tiny dips in the light of stars as exoplanets cross in front of them.
+Of course, that was once said about NASA’s Kepler Space Telescope, which searched for tiny dips in the light of stars as exoplanets cross in front of them.
 Critics thought at first that it would never work.
-Now, seven years after its launch, it has revealed thousands of exoplanets and exoplanet candidates in the galaxy around us.
+It went on to reveal thousands of exoplanets and exoplanet candidates in the galaxy around us.